-Such estimated liabilities include liabilities resulting from several third-party actions that were filed against the County seeking indemnification for judgments and/or claims pending against the Towns of Hempstead, North Hempstead and Oyster Bay, as well as garbage districts within these towns relating to the refund of special ad valorem levies on mass properties of utilities (Verizon, American Water and others) for garbage and refuse collection services.
-The towns and garbage districts sought to have the County indemnify these judgments on the basis that the County is allegedly a guarantor for any claim for an illegal assessment for non-benefitted properties.
+Such estimated liabilities include liabilities resulting from several third-party actions that were filed against the County seeking indemnification for judgments and/or claims currently pending against the Towns of Hempstead, North Hempstead and Oyster Bay, as well as garbage districts within these towns.
+In the underlying actions, the courts determined that special ad valorem levies may not be imposed upon mass properties of the utilities (Verizon, American Water and others) for garbage and refuse collection services because such properties do not benefit from these services and ordered the towns and garbage districts to refund the payment of the levies.
+The towns and garbage districts seek to have the County indemnify these judgments on the basis that the County is allegedly a guarantor for any claim for an illegal assessment for non-benefitted properties.
+In March 2014, the Appellate Division determined that that the plaintiffs were entitled to indemnification from the County for refunds that the Towns pay in these matters.
+In 2016, the County and the Town of Oyster Bay settled the claims of such town and its garbage districts, other than those of two such districts within that town.
+In 2017 the County and the Town of Hempstead settled the claims for town and special garbage districts.
 In 2017, the County settled the outstanding claims of the Town of Hempstead.
-The settlement agreement requires the County to pay to the Town of Hempstead (x) approximately \$18 million in satisfaction of certain judgments and claims against the County (which the County has paid) and (y) seventy percent of the amount of judgments and settlements paid by such town on the then-remaining claims of such town, in installments over ten years, subject to certain conditions, which claims have since been resolved.
-In 2019, the County began paying its then-estimated \$58 million share of all such resolved claims of the Town of Hempstead in annual installments of \$5.8 million.
-In December 2020, the State Appellate Division, Second Department in a series of decisions held that prejudgment interest on damages in certain of the claims by the Town of Hempstead (that were not reduced to judgments until after 2018) shall be at the statutory rate of 9%, reversing the Nassau Supreme Court's decisions that had found that it should be at lower, market rate-based amounts.
-The County estimates that, if the decisions are not reversed on appeal, their effect would be to increase the amounts owed to the Town of Hempstead from the originally estimated \$58 million to an estimated \$72 million, which would increase the annual installments from the original \$5.8 million to an estimated \$7.2 million.
-The Town of Hempstead, in conjunction with the County, has filed a motion to reargue the decisions to the Appellate Division, and if denied, the County expects the town to seek leave to appeal them to the State Court of Appeals.
-In 2018, the County settled the remaining claims of two Town of Oyster Bay garbage districts for approximately \$1.1 million in the aggregate, with the final installment expected to be paid in 2023.
-In 2020, the County's final appeals were denied in the litigation with the Town of North Hempstead.
-Therefore, the County is liable for judgments in favor of such town of approximately \$8 million; the parties are currently in discussion for a structured payment schedule.
+The settlement agreement required the County to pay to the Town of Hempstead approximately \$18 million in satisfaction of certain judgments and claims against the County (which the County has paid) and seventy percent of the amount of judgments and settlements paid by such town on the then-remaining claims of such town, in installments over ten years, subject to certain conditions, which claims have since been resolved.
+In 2019, the County began paying its \$58 million estimated share of all such now-resolved claims of the Town of Hempstead in annual installments of \$5.8 million; to date the County will have paid \$ 17.4 million.
+In December 2020 the appellate division in a series of decisions determined that pre-judgment interest on damages in these matters shall be at the statutory rate of 9%, reversing the supreme court's decision(s) that it should be at lower, market rate-based amount(s).
+The determination was not reversed, and the Town of Hempstead paid the remaining outstanding judgments with the utilities.
+The amounts owed to the Town of Hempstead for reimbursement increased from an \$58 million to \$76 million.
+Following the stipulated agreement between the Town and the County, the County is obligated to pay an additional \$1.8 million in annual installments.
+In 2022 the County settled the outstanding claims with the Town of North Hempstead and its garbage districts.
+This settlement requires the County to pay the Town of North Hempstead \$9,435 million in satisfaction of judgments against the County.
+The County will pay three equal installments of \$3.145 million, and the first payment is due in September 2022.

-Approximately \$244.9 million has been recorded as a liability in the County's government-wide financial statement of net position at December 31, 2019 related to workers' compensation claims, as estimated by the County's third-party administrator.
+Approximately \$349.6 million has been recorded as a liability in the County's government-wide financial statement of net position at December 31, 2020 related to workers' compensation claims, as estimated by the County's third-party administrator.
 Such amounts are only estimates, and no assurance can be given that additional claims will not be made or that the ultimate liability on existing and future claims will not be greater.